rOpenGov/eurostat/vignettes/eurostat_tutorial.md

 [1] "tsdtr210"

-Get the corersponding table.
+Get the whole corresponding table.
 As the table is annual data, it is more convient to use a numeric time variable than use the default date
 format:

     dat <- get_eurostat(id, time_format = "num")